wmmc88/windows-drivers-rs/README.md

 ### Argument Forwarding

-`windows-drivers-rs` extends `cargo make` to forward specific arguements to the underlying `cargo` commands.
+`windows-drivers-rs` extends `cargo make` to forward specific arguments to the underlying `cargo` commands.
 In order to specify arguments to forward, they must be provided **after explicitly specifying the `cargo-make` task name** (ie. omitting the name for the `default` task is not supported).

 #### Examples